-Fig. 36 Crossbar: mounting the jack on the vehicle.
+Fig. 36 Cross member: positioning the jack on the vehicle.

 • Rest the jack (vehicles tools) on firm ground.
 If necessary use a large, strong board or similar support.
-If the surface is slippery (for example tiles) place the jack on a rubber mat or similar to prevent it from slipping " .
+If the surface is slippery (for example tiles) place the jack on a rubber mat or similar to prevent it from slipping)

-- Look on the strut for the mark of the jack support point (sunken area) closest to the wheel to be changed "" Fig. 35. - Raise the jack with the crank handle until it can be inserted just below the support point of the vehicle. - Make sure that the base of the jack rests firmly on the ground and that it is exactly below the vertical support point "" Fig. 36. - Centre the jack and continue to raise it with the crank handle until the claw grasps the reinforcement located under the vehicle Fig. 36. - Keep raising the jack until the wheel comes slightly off the ground.
+- Find the support point on the strut (sunken area) closest to the wheel to be changed >>> Fig. 35. - Raise the jack with the crank handle until it can be inserted just below the support point of the vehicle. - Make sure that the base of the jack rests firmly on the ground and that it is exactly below the vertical support point "" Fig. 36. - Centre the jack and continue to raise it using the crank handle until the claw grasps the reinforcement located under the vehicle Fig. 36. - Keep raising the jack until the wheel comes slightly off the ground.